Search IamagingPixel

 Konica C35 EF

 The camera itself is slightly bigger and wider than the original C35, and as I can see from the ads listed on auction sites, it will be a hard sell if you find one that is fully functional.
 Mine had a non-working flash.
 You still need a battery to run its AE electronics.
-I had a 1.5 volts SR44 installed, which should work just as well.
+I had a 1.5-volt SR44 installed, which should work just as well.
 At a pinch, you may want to set the film ISO speed to a lower setting to cater to the difference.

-Film+ Camera Marketplace by ImagingPixel
+Vintage Camera Marketplace by ImagingPixel

-Malaysia's Online Marketplace for Used Film and Digital Cameras, Lenses,
+Malaysia's Online Marketplace for Vintage Film and Digital Cameras, Lenses,

 and Camera Accessories.

-Follow ImagingPixel on Facebook, Pinterest, and Twitter.
+Follow ImagingPixel on Facebook, Pinterest, and X.

 No comments: